stevensio123/Regression_Model_project_GoogleAdvanced/README.md

 # Regression modelling Project
 This is a final project from the Google Advanced Data Analytics' fifth course.
-The goal of this project is to look into how to predict Tiktok users' ‘verified_status’, which we believe will help us understand how video characteristics relate to verified users, by building a logistic regression model using ‘verified_status’ as the outcome variable.
+The goal of this project is to conduct a logistic regression using `verified_status` as the outcome variable.
+The results may be used to inform the final model related to predicting whether a video is a claim vs an opinion.
 # Dataset Description

 This project uses a dataset called `tiktok_dataset.csv`.
 It contains synthetic data created for this project in partnership with TikTok.
 The dataset consists of 19383 rows, with each row representing a different published TikTok video in which a claim/opinion has been made.
 There are 12 columns in the dataset, each with the following information: